A graph generation pipeline for critical infrastructures based on heuristics, images and depth data: Results

 \section{Results}

-This section presents the results for two hydraulic systems generated by the Unreal Engine 5 \citep{epicgames2022}, as discussed in Section~\ref{sec:images}.
+This section presents the results for two hydraulic systems generated by the Unreal Engine 5 \citep{epicgames2022a}, as discussed in Section~\ref{sec:images}.
 We compare the predicted graph against the ground truth in Figures~\ref{fig:10} and \ref{fig:11} and highlight differences through three-dimensional plots depicting the individual objects of the systems in Figure~\ref{fig:12}.
+Neighboring connected pipe objects are contracted in these figures to make the comparison, both qualitative and through computing the graph edit distance \cite{gao2010} as a quantitative metric, more convenient.
+Furthermore, we maintain the position of the pipes to enable downstream simulation.
+Hence, only the visual appearance of the graphs changes and no information about the actual 3D system is lost.
+This is shown in Figure~\ref{fig:12} where each individual object is retrieved from the graphs.
 Values of the hyperparameters used to generate these results are shown in Table~\ref{tab:1}.
-All hyperparameters are described in Section~\ref{sec:pipeline}.
+Section~\ref{sec:pipeline} describes all hyperparameters in detail and Section~\ref{sec:sensitivity} discusses how hyperparameters were selected and conducts a sensitivity analysis.
 Potential implications of these differences are addressed in Section~\ref{sec:discussion}.